ly4e/my_ansible_lockerroom/README.md

 # My Ansible Locker Room of Playbooks and Notes
+A collection of playbooks and ansible related notes.
 ## Descriptions
 ### playbook_1_init_system_configuration:
 > basic configuration for getting a system up and running